Mo7amed-Sa3d/ECommercePlatform/README.md

 2. Frontend confirms the payment using Stripe.js.
 3. Stripe calls a webhook to notify the backend about payment status.
 4. Backend updates order status in the database.
+5. A payout service runs in the background to transfer Sellers' Dues everyday at 02:00 AM automatically

 - For local testing use Stripe CLI
   - Use the following commands to get the webhook secret